Why do you need a living will and durable power of attorney for health care in Washington?

 If you become unable to direct your own medical care because of illness, an accident, or advanced age, the right legal documents are your lifeline.
 When you don't write down your wishes about the kinds of medical treatment you want and name someone you trust to oversee your care, these important matters can be placed in the hands of estranged family members, doctors, or sometimes even judges, who may know very little about what you would prefer.

 What are health care forms called in Washington?

 There are two basic kinds of health care documents that everyone should make.
 First, you'll need a document naming a trusted person to direct your health care if you are unable to do so yourself.
 In Washington, the official name for this form is a durable power of attorney for health care.

 Second, you should make a document setting out the types of medical treatment you would or would not like to receive in certain situations.
 This document is often known as a living will.
 In Washington, this form is called a health care directive.

 Who makes health care decisions for me in Washington?

 In Washington, the person you name to make decisions for you is called your agent.
 Most people name a spouse, partner, relative, or close friend as their agent.
 Under Washington law, your agent may not be:

-- any of your physicians
+- your physician

-- your physicians' employees
+- your physician's employee

 What else do I need to know about choosing an agent in Washington?